-Social media are the biggest gamechangers for public relations professionals since modern broadcast television came into play.
-However, there are risks that come with the benefit of using the internet to communicate in crisis.
+Social media are the biggest game-changers for public relations professionals since modern broadcast television came into play.
+However, there are risks that come with the benefit of using the internet to communicate in a crisis.
 "Crisis Communications Management on the Web" discusses how companies are using the Web to communicate effectively with audiences.
 According to the 2008 article, the Web can serve as both a new digital environment for crisis management, but also as a trigger for crisis to begin.
 The authors of the article have created a model for crisis management in the virtual world.
-The four parts of the management, include issues planning-prevention, crisis, and post-crisis.
+The four parts of the model include issues management, planning-prevention, crisis, and post-crisis.
 Issues management refers to the smaller scale of crisis management, handling smaller issues that arise that can lead to crisis if not managed appropriately.
-Planningprevention, crisis, and post-crisis refer to the research, execution, and evaluation of the crisis communication plan.
+Planning-prevention, crisis, and post-crisis refer to the research, execution, and evaluation of the crisis communication plan.